 These are devastating consequences.
 You need to move quickly to begin assessing your options and preparing a defense.
 But you don’t have to do it alone.
-Get personalized legal support from a trusted Utah defense lawyer.
+Get personalized legal support from a trusted Salt Lake City criminal defense lawyer.

 Call a Knowledgeable Utah Criminal Defense Lawyer for a Your Consultation

 Criminal attorney Darwin Overson has over 16 years of experience representing defendants charged with rape, aggravated sexual assault, and other felony sex crimes in Utah.
 Darwin is passionately dedicated to defending his clients’ Constitutional rights and will work tirelessly to protect your best interests at every stage of your case, no matter how complex or challenging the legal circumstances.
 Darwin understands how emotionally grueling these cases can be, and will always treat you and your loved ones with the dignity and sensitivity you deserve.

 If a loved one is already in custody, there’s no time to lose evaluating your next steps.
 Call the law offices of Overson Law at (801) 758-2287 right away for a free, completely confidential legal consultation.
 We take calls around the clock, including late nights, weekends, and holidays.
 Darwin is available to make emergency attorney jail visits.